jyutzler/Bridge-Systems/system.md

    1. Count (low = even)
    1. Suit preference (high = higher suit)

+#### Special Carding
-A jack is an encouraging card, more than a 2.
+A jack requests a shift to an unexpected suit.